 Did you know that in parts of the US, you can rent goats to cut your lawn or clear out invasive plants like ivy?
 While you won’t likely have to deal with the effects of overgrazing with a goat or two, it’s a big issue on much of our nation’s farmland.

-Those of us with an interest in fighting environmental degradation and preserving biodiversity have turned to regenerative grazing as a sustainable solution.
+Those of us with an interest in fighting environmental degradation and preserving biodiversity have turned to regenerative focused farming as a sustainable solution.

 Regenerative grazing refers to different methods of managing livestock that use the natural relationship between animals and plants to build soil health and improve ecosystems, while running an efficient and sustainable farm.
 For consumers, it means better quality meat, dairy, and eggs, without the environmental footprint of industrial farming.